ianneidel/affine-smith-waterman/README.md

 `-o`: the penalty incurred by opening a new gap; defaults to -2

-`-o`: the penalty incurred by extending an existing gap; defaults to -1
+`-e`: the penalty incurred by extending an existing gap; defaults to -1

 ## Output: